-As a teenager, this was still far out of sight.
-She went to London where she worked as a domestic servant, shop employee, and childminder.
-For a brief spell, she performed the role of "Goddess of Health" in scanty dress in the travelling show of a "quack" doctor.
+As a teenager, this was yet still far out of sight.
+As a teenager, she went to London where she worked as a domestic servant, shop employee, and later a childminder.
+Preyed on by her master, she left the situation and had to fend for herself entirely.
+For a brief spell, she performed the role of "Goddess of Health" in scanty dress in the travelling show of London a quack doctor where she gained first performance experience.
+Around this time she changed her name to Emma.

-Her beauty attracted suitors and she became mistress to a wealthy man when still a teenager.
-This relationship is by modern standards problematic on several levels
+Her beauty attracted suitors and she became mistress to several wealthy young men when still a teenager.
+The longest of these was with Charles Francis Greville.

-characters from history and mythology.
-She was model for many paintings showing her as bacchante, Circe, Cassandra or as the personification of nature.
-Her versatile face and her skill at using
+bacchante, Circe, Cassandra or as the personification of nature.
+Her versatile play of features and her skill at using props and draping cloths around her would come in very handy in her later

-Ambassador in Naples in exchange for him settling his debts.
-Ignoring her low social rank, her turbulent past life and the great age difference he eventually married her, making her Lady Emma
+Hamilton, the English Ambassador in Naples in exchange for him settling his debts.
+Ignoring her low social rank, her turbulent past life and the great age difference he eventually married her,

 During this time, she invented a "new art": the Attitudes.
 Combining a theatrical performance with the fashion for tableaux vivants (frozen images composed of